user7217/OxygenTracker/IMPORT_GUIDE.md

    - Original customer numbers are preserved in the `customer_no` field
    - System generates timestamps for created_at and updated_at

-2. **Cylinders**: Import all cylinders, skip duplicates based on serial number or custom ID
+2. **Cylinders**: Import all cylinders, skip duplicates based on custom ID (required field)
    - Each cylinder gets a unique system ID in format: `CYL-XXXXXXXX`
-   - Original serial numbers are preserved in the `serial_number` field
+   - Custom ID is REQUIRED - this becomes your primary cylinder identifier (like "A1", "B2", "001")
-   - Custom IDs are preserved in the `custom_id` field (if provided)
+   - Serial numbers are optional and preserved in the `serial_number` field
    - System generates timestamps for created_at and updated_at

 3. **Transactions**: Link customers and cylinders based on the transaction data